Anton21a/DataScience1/README.md

 # Name of the course: Data Science 1

+# Study
+The study performs standard regression analysis within OLS method after preliminary preprocessing dataset with the give variables.
+The study question implies the following: how financial satisfactory affects hapiness?
+To evaluate this effect, the study includes several control variables such that age, gender and religion.

+# Structure
+- In folder Data-and-Analysis you find two csv files with raw and preprocessed/clean datasets.
+In addition the directory includes two ipynb files with data cleaning and main analysis.
+Before running the code **please be sure** that you are inside the project environment within YAML file (*aka project_environment.yml*) (read more in the chapter **Project Environment** in this README).
+- file *script.sh* is shell script that allows to automate the process of change transfering between Git and GitHub.
+By default it hat commit message 'Update'.

 # Data Source
 ### [World Values Survey Wave 7 (2017-2022) Variables Report V6.0](https://www.worldvaluessurvey.org/WVSDocumentationWV7.jsp)
 The World Values Survey (WVS) is a global research project that explores people's values and beliefs, how they change over time, and what social and political impact they have.
 Since 1981 a worldwide network of social scientists have conducted representative national surveys as part of WVS in almost 100 countries.